Complaint Against a Credit Card Company

 Your complaint becomes stronger with proper documentation:

-Step 3: Send a Legal Notice to the Credit Card Company
+Step 3: Send a Notice to the Credit Card Company

 Email the grievance with all documents to the bank’s Nodal Officer.
 If your complaint involves repeated negligence or emotional distress, you can serve a legal notice through a lawyer to show you are serious.